 - Individuals Preparing for Nontraditional Occupations for their Gender – if you are preparing for an occupation where your gender comprises 25% or less of the employees in that occupation, you may be considered an “Individual Preparing for a Nontraditional Occupation”

 - Single Parents, including Single Pregnant Women – if you are unmarried or legally separated and 1) have minor children for whom you have custody or 2) are pregnant, you may be considered a “Single Parent”

-- An undergraduate grade-point average (GPA) of 2.0 or higher, and a schedule showing full-time enrollment (12 or more credit hours from their program’s curriculum guide) for the application semester (the full-time requirement is lifted for students enrolled in an official Part-Time Degree Program, a Certificate Program requiring less-than 12 credit hours, and/or students in the last semester of a CTE program - provided the student is following the prescribed load for that program.)
+- You must have an undergraduate grade-point average (GPA) of 2.0 or higher, and a schedule showing full-time enrollment for the application semester (12 or more credit hours from your program’s curriculum guide) for the application semester (the full-time requirement is lifted for students enrolled in an official Part-Time Degree Program, a Certificate Program requiring less-than 12 credit hours, and/or students in the last semester of a CTE program - provided the student is following the prescribed load for that program).